leleo-neppo/social-crowd/readme.txt

 == Changelog ==

+= 0.7.2 [2012-02-17] =
+* Added new instructions on how to fix the issue many have had with Feedburner

 = 0.7.1 [2012-02-2] =
 * Bugfix for Linked-In Profiles - Now adding full url in admin to retrieve correct profile data
 * Added Check for CURL module and indicator to show wether it is loaded